French report: 330,000 children victims of church sex abuse

 Associated Press

-PARIS (AP) — A major French report released Tuesday found that an estimated 330,000 children were victims of sex abuse within France’s Catholic Church over the past 70 years, in France’s first major reckoning with the devastating phenomenon.
+PARIS (AP) — An estimated 330,000 children were victims of sex abuse within France’s Catholic Church over the past 70 years, according to a report released Tuesday that represents the country’s first major accounting of the worldwide phenomenon.

-The president of the commission that issued the report, Jean-Marc Sauvé, said the estimate, based on scientific research, includes abuses committed by priests and others clerics as well as by non-religious people involved in the church.
-He said about 80% are male victims.
+The head of the French bishops’ conference asked for forgiveness from the victims, about 80% of whom were boys, according to the report.
+The bishops are meeting Tuesday to discuss next steps.

+The independent commission urged the church to take strong action, denouncing “faults” and “silence.”
+It also called on the Catholic Church to help compensate the victims, notably in cases that are too old to prosecute via the courts.

 “The consequences are very serious,” Sauvé said.
-“About 60% of men and women who were sexually abused encounter major problems in their sentimental or sexual life.”
+“About 60% of men and women who were sexually abused encounter major problems in their emotional or sexual life.”

-The 2,500-page document prepared by an independent commission comes as the Catholic Church in France, like in other countries, seeks to face up to shameful secrets that were long covered up.
+The 2,500-page document was issued as the Catholic Church in France, like in other countries, seeks to face up to shameful secrets that were long covered up.

-The report says an estimated 3,000 child abusers — two-thirds of them priests — worked in the church during that period.
-Sauvé said the overall figure of victims includes an estimated 216,000 people abused by priests and other clerics.
+Francois Devaux, head of the victims’ group La Parole Libérée (The Liberated Word), said it was “a turning point in our history.”

+“I perceived this priest as someone who was good, a caring person who would not harm me,” Savignac said.
+“But it was when I found myself on that bed half-naked and he was touching me that I realized something was wrong….And we keep this, it’s like a growing cyst.
+It’s like gangrene inside the victim’s body and the victim’s psyche.”

+The priest eventually was found guilty of child sexual abuse and sentenced in 2018 to two years in prison, with one year suspended.

-The commission worked for 2 1/2 years, listening to victims and witnesses and studying church, court, police and press archives starting from the 1950s.
-A hotline launched at the beginning of the probe received 6,500 calls from alleged victims or people who said they knew a victim.
+The commission worked for 2 1/2 years, listening to victims and witnesses and studying church, court, police and news archives starting from the 1950s.
+A hotline launched at the beginning of the review received 6,500 calls from alleged victims or people who said they knew a victim.

-Sauvé denounced the church’s attitude until the beginning of the 2000s as “a deep, cruel indifference toward victims.”
-They were “not believed or not heard” and sometimes suspected of being “in part responsible” for what happened, he deplored.
+The report says an estimated 3,000 child abusers – two-thirds of them priests – worked in the church during the seven-decade period.
+That figure is likely to be an underestimate, Sauvé said.
+The tally of victims includes an estimated 216,000 people abused by priests and other clerics, he said.

+The estimates are based on research led by France’s National Institute of Health and Medical Research into sexual abuse of children in the French population.

 The commission issued 45 recommendations about how to prevent abuse.
-These included training priests and other clerics, revising Canon Law — the legal code the Vatican uses to govern the church — and fostering policies to recognize and compensate victims, Sauvé said.
+These included training priests and other clerics, revising Canon Law — the legal code the Vatican uses to govern the church — and fostering policies to recognize and compensate victims.

 The Preynat case led to the resignation last year of the former archbishop of Lyon, Cardinal Philippe Barbarin, who has been accused of failing to report the abuses to civil authorities when he learned about them in the 2010s.
 France’s highest court ruled earlier this year that Barbarin did not cover up the case.